epinna/tplmap/README.md

 Tplmap
 ======

 Tplmap (short for _Template Mapper_) is a tool that automate the process of detecting and exploiting Server-Side Template Injection vulnerabilities (SSTI).
+This assists SSTI exploitation to compromise the application and achieve remote command execution on the operating system.

-This can be used by developers, penetration testers, and security researchers to detect and exploit vulnerabilities related to the template injection attacks.
+The tool can be used by security researches and penetration testers, to detect and exploit vulnerabilities and study the template injection flaws.

-The technique can be used to compromise web servers' internals and often obtain Remote Code Execution (RCE), turning every vulnerable application into a potential pivot point.

-The modular approach allows any contributor to extend the support to other templating engines or introduce new exploitation techniques.
-The majority of the techniques currently implemented came from the amazing research done by [James Kett, PortSwigger][1].

-Tplmap is able to detect and exploit rendered and blind SSTI and exploit injections in text and code contexts.

-> The application is currently under heavy development and misses some functionalities.
+Tplmap template engines support an capabilities can be extended via plugins.
+Several sandbox break-out methodologies came from James Kett's research [Server-Side Template Injection: RCE For The Modern Web App][1] and other researches.

+As advanced features Tplmap detects and achieve command execution in case of blind injections and is able to inject in code context.

 Example
 --------

 ```
 $ ./tplmap.py -u 'http://www.target.com/app?id=*'
-[+] Tplmap 0.1d
+[+] Tplmap 0.1
     Automatic Server-Side Template Injection Detection and Exploitation Tool

 [+] Found placeholder in GET parameter 'inj'